ejbee3/heads-or-tails/README.md

 ### TODOs

-- Draw a heads and tails side of a coin and show the appropriate side when flipped
+- Draw a heads and tails side of a coin and show the appropriate side when flipped (completed!)
 - Add an animation to show the coin flip on button press
+- Fix the reset button (in progress)